1907 SEGAS Championship

-The 1906–07 SEGAS Championship was the second championship organized by SEGAS and the Hellenic Olympic Committee.
+The 1907 SEGAS Championship was the second championship organized by SEGAS and the Hellenic Olympic Committee.

 Overview

 The competition was held in a cup-like format.
 All 3 matches took place at the Neo Phaliron Velodrome.
-Ethnikos won the championship, after beating Akadimaikon Gimnastirion 2-1 in the final.
-Note that Akadimaikon Gimnastirion was the Athenian University's football team.
+Ethnikos G.S.
+Athens won the championship, after beating Akadimaikon Gimnastirion by 2–1 in the final.
+Note that Akadimaikon Gimnastirion was the football team of the University of Athens.
 The other 3 contestants were the same with the previous season.

 Teams

-As with last year all teams came from Athens or Piraeus.
+As with last year all teams came from Athens and Piraeus.